progrium/progrium.com/source/wiki/Generativity.html.markdown

 So it seems, at least in general, the force of technology is a Good Thing.
 Tool making is arguably what makes us human, or at least what helped establish humanity.
 And from there it allows us to find new ways to meaningfully exist as individuals and therefore as a species.

 By definition, generative technology creates far more opportunities and possibilities than its sterile counterpart.
 Therefore, generative technology is more aligned with the basic trend of technology than sterile.
 You could say it's a more potent form of technology.
-So as a technologist that understands the value in technology at this level, it makes sense there would be a bias towards generative technology.
+So as a technologist that understands the value of technology at this level, it makes sense there would be a bias towards generative technology.

 In the end, to me, generativity is an ideal.
 Something we should strive for.
 It's not always practical, and sometimes you need give it up a little to get more of it, but I think it's worth fighting for.
 Having the choice of whether our technology is sterile or generative is a Good Thing, but a consumer driven society will unfortunately always be biased towards sterile technology.